EDUCBA

 1. Directives to Extend HTML Attributes

 The feature directive is unique and available in other frameworks.
 The directives are written easily and can be generic also as they can be written once and reused many times.
 The directives are really useful, and there are many reasons to use them like; when you have special needs as the custom grid or other functionality, the directive you want really doesn’t exist yet.
-The Angular JS Application directive starts with ‘ng-’ like ng-pp, ng-controller, ng-view, ng-model, ng-class, ng-click, ng-src, etc.
+A Custom Angular JS Application directive starts with ‘ng-’ like ng-pp, ng-controller, ng-view, ng-model, ng-class, ng-click, ng-src, etc.

 Example: